Deepdwn/docs/content/changelog/version-0-35-0/index.md

 * Fix file system listening not being correctly initialized on startup in some cases
 * Fix automatic lint fixing not using correct lint configuration
 * Fix badly formatted yaml causing unexpected tags to appear in the library panel sometimes
+* Better handling of non-string types in titles in frontmatter
 * Fix title disappearing in file list when file had yaml metadata, but no title
 * Fix new drafts not showing up immediately when drafts filter was already selected
 * Fix initial empty file not appearing in file list when edited